Skip to content

 -ProjectPath The project containing the tests to be executed.
 The interface also accepts libraries or test case classes of types .lvlib or .lvclass.

--TestRunners Specifies the number of parallell test runners to spawn.
+-TestRunners Specifies the number of parallel test runners to spawn.
 Default value is 1.

 -ReportPath The output path for the report file generated.
 The execution generates either a .txt-file or an .xml-file, based on the path specified.